Increasing Waste Literacy to Fight Plastic Pollution

 Hannah De Frond

-With a small support staff, our volunteers fuel the organization with new ideas, positive energy, passion and talent.
+The U of T Trash Team was co-founded by Chelsea Rochman, Susan Debreceni, and Rafaela Gutierrez.
+In addition to our core team, our volunteers and short-term staff fuel the U of T Trash Team with new ideas, positive energy, passion and talent.
 They are empowered to co-create meaningful experiences and programs on waste literacy.
 Our team is made up of undergraduate and graduate students, postdocs, early-career researchers, and members from outside the U of T community.
-These volunteers are predominantly young adults, gaining experience and expertise to be the next leaders in our environmental movement.
+Our team is predominantly young adults, gaining experience and expertise to be the next leaders in our environmental movement.